 Well, as usual, my door is always open, and I invite all of you to stop by if you have any questions or just want to share a great story or joke.
 Take the time to welcome our first term students and our international visitors.
 Good luck!
 And as always stay focused.

-Christopher Lane is the Coordinator of the Film Production Diploma Program at Toronto Film School.
-He is a writer, producer and director who have been working in the film industry for more than 20 years.
+Christopher Lane is an instructor in the Film Production Diploma Program at Toronto Film School.
+He is a writer, producer and director who has been working in the film industry for more than 20 years.